davychxn/TensorZero-Web/README.md

 SET YOUR_MOUNT_PATH=%cd%/config
 SET AZURE_SERVICE_KEY=<FILL_BEFORE_USE>
 ```
-    - `5` places to replace
 6. Fill in following values to `TensorZero-Web\config\tensorzero.toml`
+    - `4` places to replace
+    - TensorZero supports multiple popular LLMs, I used Azure `gpt-4o` model to test
 ```
 <AZURE_OPENAI_MODEL>
 <AZURE_OPENAI_ENDPOINT>
 ```
-    - `4` places to replace
-    - TensorZero supports multiple popular LLMs, I used Azure `gpt-4o` model to test
 7. Run `start_docker_containers.cmd` in console
-    - There might be blockers setting up ClickHouse DB instance on container, I struggled for hours, if you use ClickHouse cloud account might be easier
+    - There might be blockers setting up ClickHouse DB instance on container on the first run, I struggled for hours, if you use ClickHouse cloud account might be easier
     - Node.js proxy server is also started at the end of the script
 8. Chat in `tensorzero_chat.html`
     - Check/Uncheck `Agent Without Template` to switch off/on Diff for Prompt Template control